containers/podman/docs/podman-build.1.md

 Commands run when handling `RUN` instructions will default to being run in their own user namespaces, configured using the UID and GID maps.
-If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `buildah` will assume that the specified group name is also a suitable user name to use as the default setting for this option.
+If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `podman` will assume that the specified group name is also a suitable user name to use as the default setting for this option.

 **--userns-gid-map-group** *group*